Is Using Kratom a Relapse?

 About Long Island Interventions

 Whether it’s for yourself or a loved one, our recovery advocates can help you find the appropriate treatment center for your situation.
 Many people who develop a substance use disorder find it very difficult to stop using without professional help.
-If you or someone you know is looking for a detox, drug rehab, intervention, or outpatient drug rehab, our addiction resource center can help.
+If you or someone you know is abusing kratom and needs help, give our interventionists a call today to learn more about how we be of assistance.